Mostofa321/mongooseProject-1/README.md

   npm run start:dev
   ```

-# Finally: the project should be running locally on 8000 port
+# Finally: the project should be running locally on 8000 port: http://localhost:8000